 Information technology holds the potential to create strategic, operational, financial, and reputational issues for an organization.
 Information technology risk management science provides decision-makers with the information needed to determine information security risk so decisions can be made regarding risk mitigation.
 This course is a study of the existing risk management frameworks, models, processes and tools to equip students with the theory, science and practical knowledge to operationalize risk management in an organization or government agency.
 Topics include outsourcing and off-shoring risks, and their mitigation through third party risk management programs.
 Students will examine cutting-edge risk management science to understand the future of information technology risk management.

-INFA 725 Advanced Network Hacking 3 cr. hrs.
+INFA 734 Web Software Security 3 cr. hrs.

-INFA 729 Advanced Web Hacking 3 cr. hrs.
+INFA 736 Offensive Network Security 3 cr. hrs.

 This course provides theoretical and practical aspects of Network Penetration Testing.
 The course includes in-depth details and hands on labs for each of the five distinct phases of an ethical hack including reconnaissance, scanning and vulnerability assessment, gaining access and exploitation, maintaining access, and covering tracks.
 An applied approach with a focus on current tools and methodologies will be stressed.